 Watch the trailer for “Church of the Wild”, Pittsure Company’s new short documentary.
 Then buy the 19 minute film.
 This short doc looks at a growing movement in America, the Wild Church, where people come together to connect intimately with the natural world.
 Can a deeper relationship with nature encourage positive environmental action?

 Pittsure has just completed three films showcasing the history of women’s basketball; honoring the past, celebrating the present, and promoting the future.
 The Women’s Basketball Hall of Fame is the only facility of it’s kind dedicated to all levels of women’s basketball. www.wbhof.com

 Sarah Park and Jane Pittman have produced “The Makeover”, a distinctly traditional love story set in a decidedly non-traditional milieu of shifting gender.
 For more information, please visit, www.themakeovermovie.com

-Mindfulness strategies for social service and workforce staff and teaching Goal 4 It!, the science-informed four-step process for setting and achieving goals, Mathematica is at the forefront of assessing the effectiveness of policies and programs to improve public well-being.
+By implementing mindfulness strategies for social service and workforce staff and teaching Goal 4 It!, the science-informed four-step process for setting and achieving goals, Mathematica is at the forefront of assessing the effectiveness of policies and programs that improve public well-being.

 The Girl Who Could Change The World, written by Loree Gold.
 Music video edited by Jane Pittman, using performance footage and video shot by Jane Pittman at the 2017 Women’s March on Washington.